chirpstack/chirpstack-rest-api/README.md

 The ChirpStack gRPC to REST API proxy exposes the ChirpStack (v4) gRPC as REST API.
-While the gRPC API interface exposed by ChirpStack (v4) is recommended, in some use-cases a REST API cna be more convenient.
+While the gRPC API interface exposed by ChirpStack (v4) is recommended, in some use-cases a REST API can be more convenient.
 It could also help when migrating from ChirpStack v3 to v4 as previously this proxy was embedded inside the ChirpStack Application Server.